EliahKagan/palgoviz/basics/sll.md

 node type could avoid keeping strong references to any heterogeneous cycles no longer reachable except through its private table.

-In the old design, correct except for the problems of heterogeneous cycles, nodes hold strong references to their elements and successors.
+In a design that does not aim to avoid the problem of heterogeneous cycles, nodes hold strong references to their elements and successors.
 So a node's element and successor live at least as long as the node.